IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If everything must have a cause, then God must have a cause.
 If there can be anything without a cause, it may just as well be the world as God, so that there cannot be any validity in that argument.
 It is exactly of the same nature as the Hindu's view, that the world rested upon an elephant and the elephant rested upon a tortoise; and when they said, "How about the tortoise?" the Indian said, "Suppose we change the subject."
 The argument is really no better than that.”

+>“In view of the fact that in any future world war nuclear weapons will certainly be employed, and that such weapons threaten the continued existence of mankind, we urge the governments of the world to realize, and to acknowledge publicly, that their purpose cannot be furthered by a world war, and we urge them, consequently, to find peaceful means for the settlement of all matters of dispute between them.” (<a href="https://en.wikipedia.org/wiki/Russell%E2%80%93Einstein_Manifesto" target="_blank">Russell–Einstein Manifesto</a>)

 ― <a href="https://en.wikipedia.org/wiki/Bertrand_Russell" target="_blank">Bertrand Russell</a>

 >“<a href="https://en.wikipedia.org/wiki/Epicurus" target="_blank">Epicurus</a>’s old questions are yet unanswered.
 Is God willing to prevent evil, but not able? then is he impotent.
 Is he able, but not willing? then is he malevolent.
 Is he both able and willing? whence then is evil?”